 What Can Child Care Providers Do?

 Young children thrive when they have sensitive, responsive care and opportunities to learn through play.
-Child care providers can support healthy brain development by learning about child development, by responding to each child's individual needs, and by building positive relationships with each child in their care.
-It's also important for child care providers and parents to talk frequently and build a close partnership.
+ECE teachers and family child care providers can support healthy brain development by learning about child development, by responding to each child’s individual needs, and by building positive relationships with each child in their care.
+It’s also important for child care providers and parents to talk frequently and build a close partnership.
 When it comes to brain development, the first years are essential.

 For more information about brain development, visit www.bbbgeorgia.org.